 With the publication of figures for December 2014 new methods for calculating production were introduced.
-The entire time series of the production index were recalculated.
-Until the end of 2012 the name of the statistic was Industrial production and new orders.
-Before 2005 it was called the Industrial sales and orders statistics.
-In the Statbank archived tables can be found, including the now discontinued orders variable.
+The entire time series of the production index was recalculated.
+Until the end of 2012 the name of the statistics was Industrial production and new orders.
+Before 2005 the statistics were called the Industrial sales and orders statistics.
+In Statbank Denmark, archived tables can be found, including the now discontinued variable for orders.